Submit a Request

 Create Jira Issue

-Edit this step to select your desired Jira instance and project in which the new task is to be created.
+Edit this step to select the desired Jira instance and project, plus the Jira issue type that's to be created in the Slack channel.

 Send a Message